lk-geimfari/mimesis/docs/quickstart.rst

 Everything is pretty easy and self-explanatory here, therefore, we will only clarify one moment — attribute *name*, class *Meta* is the name of a class through which access to methods of user-class providers is carried out.
-By default class name is the name of the class in the lower register.
+By default class name is the name of the class in lowercase letters.

 Built-in Providers